redox-os/book/src/ch08-05-troubleshooting.md

 ### .config and mk/config.mk

-`make` scans [.config](./ch02-07-configuration-settings.md#config) and [mk/config.mk](./ch02-07-configuration-settings.md#mkconfigmk) for settings, such as the target architecture, config name, and whether to use **Podman** during the build process.
+`make` scans [.config](./ch02-07-configuration-settings.md#config) and [mk/config.mk](./ch02-07-configuration-settings.md#mkconfigmk) for settings, such as the processor architecture, config name, and whether to use **Podman** during the build process.
 Read through [Configuration Settings](./ch02-07-configuration-settings.md) to make sure you have the settings that are best for you.

 ### Prefix